elcodi-blog/elcodi-blog.github.io/source/_posts/2014-08-12-our-roadmap.markdown

 Akin to the phisolophers' stone, sibling of the Holy Grail, the documentation is the most precious gemstone that an open source project should strive to shape.
 As Symfony2 author @fabpot once said, it is the most challenging part of any project.

 We are working on the foundation of an [english documentation](http://elcodi.readthedocs.org), localized and translated version will follow later on.
+This is a list of topics that we will elaborate further:

 * Implementation guidelines.
 General vision and coding philosophy, style and everything needed for developers wishing to contribute.
 * Customizations.
 Craft a project using only Elcodi core.
 Architectural constraints to keep in mind.
 Recipes and examples.